btr13010/causal-nlp/README.md

 ## TODO

+**REMEMBER** to train the initial counterfactual-generation first before moving to adding new loss terms to compare performance between the two methods

 - [ ] Train/Generate counterfactual data
 - [ ] Data exploration, planning to use a common dataset for all 3 tasks
 - [ ] Modify embedding training code to use T5 model (instead of BERT) that is pretrained during the counterfactual data generation